timothypage/sota-web-map/README.md

 https://protomaps.com/docs

+see [data/README.md](data/README.md) for more in-depth information on the below

 ### SOTA Summits

 "Summits on the Air is an award scheme for radio amateurs that encourages portable operation in mountainous areas." - https://www.sota.org.uk/